Working to conserve and restore DNR forests and other state public lands for all Washingtonians

 We work closely with the Washington State Department of Natural Resources, Washington Department of Fish and Wildlife, forestry companies and other organizations to promote ecological management and resilience on state forest lands, including State Trust Lands and special places such as the Loomis State Forest, Blanchard Mountain and Lake Whatcom.

-We believe that the Washington State Constitution directs the state to manage its granted lands with a balance of benefits to both the public and beneficiaries.
-We pursue opportunities to both uphold this principle on-the-ground and establish it in law and policy.
-We expect state trust lands to benefit the public’s interest in clean water and biodiversity, including the needs of endangered wildlife species, as well as trust beneficiaries.
+We pursue opportunities to both uphold this principle on the ground and establish it in law and policy.
+We expect state trust lands to benefit the public’s interest in clean water and biodiversity, including the needs of endangered wildlife species and trust beneficiaries.

 News on State Forest Lands